n2p5/stint/README.md

 > **⚠️ CRITICAL: This software has NOT been security audited.
 Use only for testing and experimentation.**

 - **Session signers are ephemeral** and should be treated as temporary
-- **No funds at risk** - Session signers never hold any tokens, all gas is covered by feegrants
+- **Non-custodial with no funds at risk** - Session signers never hold any tokens, all gas is covered by feegrants
 - **Configurable limits** - Set appropriate authorization limits and expiration times
 - **Deterministic keys** - Private keys are derived deterministically from passkeys stored in secure hardware
 - **Revocable** - Authorizations can be revoked at any time by the primary signer